rtgodwin/rtgodwin.github.io/_pages/tavern2.md

 > After 3 days journey of camping in the wilds you are again ready to try your luck at an inn.
 > Two guards greet you at the town gates.
 (Red potatoes) What is your business in Gladnum?
 > You make your way to the Gilded Goose.
-You eye a job board on the way.
+You eye a job board with a couple adds on the way in.

 ### Tavern: The Studded Goose
 Owner: Ristan Stanran, Male Human